Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 In this investigation, you will be editing configuration text files to change the port the SSH service listens on.
 You will be using the **vim** utility to make some of these changes.

 ### Part 1: Text Editing with `vim`
-(Image:vi-text-editor-2.png - Figure 7: The online vi-tutorial provides users "hands-on" experience of using the vi text editor.)

 You will now learn basic editing skills using the vi (vim) text editor including creating, editing, and saving text files.
 As mentioned, the vim text editor (although taking longer to learn) has outstanding features to increase coding productivity.